 Our portfolio is comprised primarily of investments in leveraged loans (both first and second lien term loans) issued by middle market companies.
+Investments in middle market companies are generally less liquid than equivalent investments in companies with larger capitalizations.
 These investments are sourced in both the primary and secondary markets through a network of relationships with commercial and investment banks, commercial finance companies and financial sponsors.
 The leveraged loans that we purchase are generally used to finance buyouts, acquisitions, growth, recapitalizations and other types of transactions.

 Leveraged loans are generally senior debt instruments that rank ahead of subordinated debt of the portfolio company.
 Leveraged loans also have the benefit of security interests on the assets of the portfolio company, which may rank ahead of, or be junior to, other security interests.
-Substantially all of the debt investments held in our portfolio hold a non-investment grade rating by one or more rating agencies or, if not rated, would be rated below investment grade if rated.
-As part of our long-term strategy, we also purchase mezzanine debt and make equity investments in middle market companies.
+For a discussion risks pertaining to our secured investments, see Part I, Item 1A.
+"Risk Factors-Our investments may be risky, and you could lose all or part of our investment."